Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Rituals at Death

 The death rituals continue for four days.
 On the tenth day, a prayer is recited at home and the Fire Temple.
-After a month, prayers are recited again and recall the death anniversary is every year.
+After a month, prayers are recited again, and the death anniversary is recalled yearly.

-The dead body is disposed of on top of a hill in the “Towers of Silence”.
+The dead body is disposed of on top of a hill in the “Towers of Silence.”
 Birds devour the flesh.
-After a few days, bones are lowered into a well.
-The well contains layers of minerals like charcoal and lime.
+After a few days, bones are lowered into a well, which contains layers of minerals like charcoal and lime.

 A place where parsi put their body after death

-A place where Parsi put their body after death
+A place where Parsis put their body after death

 Gahambars

 Gahambars are the six seasonal festivals of the Parsis.
-It’s a Parsi Thanksgiving when everybody eats together, portraying the unity in the community.
-As per the Zoroastrian calendar, there are six seasons.
-A Gahambar is celebrated for each one of them.
-The six Gahambars or festivals are mentioned in the holy book “Avesta”.
+On Thanksgiving, everybody eats together, portraying unity in the community.
+According to the Zoroastrian calendar, there are six seasons, and a Gahambar is celebrated for each one.
+The six Gahambars or festivals are mentioned in the holy book Avesta.

 The six Gahambars (seasonal festivals) of the Parsis are: